 - ½ cup milk

-- 1 TBSP virgin coconut oil, butter or ghee, melted (plus extra for frying)
+- 1 tablespoon virgin coconut oil, butter or ghee, melted (plus extra for frying)

 - 1 cup grated cheddar cheese